RagnarB83/ash-documentation/docs/setup.rst

 **Step 8.** Try it out.

-* If not doing QM/MM: The regular Python3 binary, *python3*  can be used to run all ASH scripts.
+* If not doing QM/MM: The regular Python3 executable, *python3*  can be used to run all ASH scripts.

-* If doing QM/MM: The Python-Julia binary, *python-jl* should always be used (for fast treatment of large systems via Julia).
+* If doing QM/MM: The Python-Julia executable, *python-jl* should always be used (for fast treatment of large systems via Julia).
+The python-jl executable was installe

 Example ASH script to try out (geometry optimization of H2O using ORCA):